What is pet insurance for older cats?

 Maximum benefit insurance

-Per condition, policies allocate a fixed sum for treating individual illnesses or injuries.
-This can be beneficial if your cat has specific health needs, but it's important to consider any pre-existing conditions that may affect coverage.
+Per condition policies allocate a fixed sum for treating individual illnesses or injuries.
+This can be beneficial if your cat has specific health needs, but it's important to consider any pre-existing conditions that may affect cover.

 Lifetime insurance